Skip to main content

 Help from the Careers Service to get work

-As well as the support provided by Universal Credit, the Careers Service provides a careers information, advice and guidance service to support people into, and during their work.
+As well as the Universal Credit support, the Careers Service has a careers information and guidance service to support people into, and during their work.

 They have a broad range of information to help you look for work including finding and applying for jobs, returning to work, careers support and training programmes.

-The Careers Service also provides detailed information on Jobs & skills, including redundancy and extra help starting, or staying in work.
-They also offer advice on financial support to help you start or stay in work.
+The Careers Service also has detailed information on Jobs and skills, including redundancy and extra help starting, or staying in work.
+They also offer information on financial support to help you start or stay in work.

 If you would like independent help and advice on Universal Credit, you can visit any independent advice office or contact: